paulscherrerinstitute/wica-http/docs/hla/ex1.md

 ### Run the Wica-HTTP Server Jar file on some unique port number

-A convenient way to create a unique port number is to use your PSI telphone number.
+A convenient way to create a unique port number is to use your PSI telephone number.
 In my case it's ext 5825

 Example (change ext 5825 to your PSI telephone number)
 ```
 java -jar wica-http.jar --server.port=5825 --server.address=sls20-bd-testsrv.psi.ch
 ```

-### Using the browser on your laptop navigate to the Wica-Http admin page at the following URL
+### Using the browser on your laptop navigate to the Wica-Http Admin page at the following URL

 Note: since the demo uses HTTP not HTTPS you may need to configure your browser to accept insecure connections.